Miravalier/CoH-Builder/README.md

 # Overview

-A City of Heroes (CoH) build planner webapp, written in vanilla JS.
+A Homecoming: City of Heroes (HC CoH) build planner webapp, written in vanilla JS.
 Inspired by Mids' Hero Designer and SuckerPunch's Online Planner.
+This app has no affiliation with the Homecoming team or any data source.

 # Data Sources